|

 the columns and rows must be recognizable in order for the logical relationships to be

-- H63 Use the scope attribute to associate header cells and data cells in data ...
+perceived.
+No tables used on page H63 Use the scope attribute to associate header cells and data cells in data ...

 The objective of this technique is to associate header cells with data cells using the

-scope attribute.
-The scope attribute may be used to clarify
+scopeattribute.
+Thescopeattribute may be used to clarify

 the scope of any cell used as a header.
 The scope identifies whether the cell is a

-- H65 Use the title attribute to identify form controls when the label element ...
+possible scopes respectively.
+No tables used on page H65 Use the title attribute to identify form controls when the label element ...

-The objective of this technique is to use the title
+The objective of this technique is to use the titleattribute to label form controls when the visual design

 cannot accommodate the label (for example, if there is no